Externships

 How do I get to the employer site?

-You will need to provide your own transportation to and from the employer site.
-However, upon registration completion you will be added to a discussion board that will allow ride coordination with your peers.
+You must provide your own transportation to and from the employer site.
+However, upon registration completion, you may request rideshare assistance by contacting the Externship Coordinator.

 What do I wear to an externship visit?